 Tourism industry in Malaysia has been identified as one of the sectors that can boost economic growth.
 The Malaysian government recognized the tourism industry had the potential to expand and become one of the main resources contributing to the national revenues.
 In the Ninth Malaysian Plan Document, Economic Planning Unit (2006) maintains that during this development period, concerted efforts will be geared towards realizing the full potential of the tourism industry in order to enhance its contribution to the service sector in particular, and the economy in general.
 There have been numerous measures taken by the government to promote tourism.
 Develop a new tourism destination with high quality infrastructure is one of them.
-In 1984, the first announcement was made by the government that Langkawi Island was to be developed as a major tourist centre of the country and will continue to be promoted internationally as the latest tourism related services.
-In 1996, the government has appointed a company to ferry customers to Langkawi from Kuala Kedah, Kuala Perlis, Penang, Puala Payar Marine Park and Satun (Thailand) as one of the measures to eISSN 2067- 2462 develop the island as tourism spot.
+In 1984, the first announcement was made by the government that Langkawi Island was to be developed as a major tourist centre of the country and will continue to be promoted internationally as the latest tourism product.
+More efforts have been undertaken to mobilize infrastructures and facilities as well as develop tourism related services.
+In 1996, the government has appointed a company to ferry customers to Langkawi from Kuala Kedah, Kuala Perlis, Penang, Puala Payar Marine Park and Satun (Thailand) as one of the measures to develop the island as tourism spot.
 This company is expected to ensure fast, efficient, safe and comfortable ferry service to customers at all times.
 Ferry service quality indeed plays an enormous impact to the development of Langkawi Island as one of the prime tourism destinations in Malaysia.
 In other words, service quality is a very important component in sustaining the flowing of tourist and eventually making tourism industry remains strong.